Shulk97/JPEG_detection_Resnet_SSD/README.md

 python3 training_dct_pascal_j2d_resnet.py -vd 0 --crop --p07p12 --reg --resnet --archi "ssd_custom" --restart "../2564_epoch-133.h5"
 ```

-Choose between --p07 for the Pascal VOC 2007 and --p07p12 for the evaluation set of Pascal VOC 2007 and 2012 combined.
+Choose between --p07 for the Pascal VOC 2007 and --p07p12 for the evaluation set of both Pascal VOC 2007 and 2012 combined.
 Add the "--restart" argument to restart a training from pretrained weights.
-Since there is no multi-GPU support for this part the training can be pretty long (more than 48 hours on an Nvidia P100).
+Since there is no multi-GPU support for this part the training can be pretty long (more than 48 hours on a Nvidia P100).
 It is then convenient to separate the training in several sessions.
 Indicate the network architecture in the "--archi" argument :
 * "ssd_custom" : the extra-feature layers of SSD are removed to match dimension with full Late-concat-RFA architecture of Über (Experiment one)
 * "y\_cb4\_cbcr_cb5" Y go through the conv block 4 of Resnet50 and CbCr go through conv block 5 (Experiment 2)
-* "cb5_only" CbCr and Y only go through the conv block 5 of Resnet50 (Experiment 3)
+* "cb5_only" CbCr and Y are only going through the conv block 5 of Resnet50 (Experiment 3)
 * "up_sampling" up sampling RFA architecture of Über article (Experiment 4)
 * "deconv" deconvolution architecture of Über article (Experiment 5)